stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-However, when your CSS includes references to theme values then I think the lambdas make the component harder to read:
+When you include references to theme values then the lambdas make the component harder to read:

 ```ts
 const StyledExample = styled.div`